-3 BOARD CHARTER w MERALCO Rev. Code: 5 Page 2 of 5 Section: Board of Directors Effectivity Date : 26 March 2012 Subject: Audit and Risk Management Committee Sensitivity Class ification : DENTIAL
+R. BOARD CHARTER MERALCO Rev. Code: 7 Page 2 of 5 Section : Board l of Directors Effectivity Date : Dec.
+1, 2014 Subject : Audit Committee Classification : DENTIAL

-- e. any significant audit adjustments; and - f. the going concern assumption; - 1.2 Review with Management and the external auditors the results of the audit of the financial statements, including any difficulties encountered; - 1.3 Understand the scope of internal and external auditors' review of internal control over financial reporting, and obtain reports on significant findings and recommendations, together with Management's responses; - 1.4 Consider the effectiveness of the Company's internal control system, including information technology security and control; and - 1.5 Obtain and consider any reports or communications submitted to the Committee by the external auditors.

-2. With respect to the auditing process
+- d. consistency within the financial statements; - e. any significant audit adjustments; and - f. the going concern assumption; - 1.2 Review with Management and the external auditors the results of the audit of the financial statements, including any difficulties encountered; - 1.3 Understand the scope of internal and external auditors' review of internal control over financial reporting, which review shall include the identification of material errors_and fraud, and obtain reports on significant findings and recommendations, actions and measures in case of error and fraud, together with Management's responses; - 1.4 Consider the effectiveness of the Company's internal control system, with management's assurance that the Company's organizational and operational controls are adequate and effectively functioning, including information technology security and control; and - 1.5 Obtain and consider any reports or communications submitted to the Committee by the external auditors. - 1.6 Review the representation letter of management before submission to the external auditors. - 2.
+With respect to the auditing process